Richnau/ScrapeApp/README.md

 ### Installing

-Compiled versions are available for Windows and MacOS under the 'Releases' section, both with and without dotnet bundled.
-Extract the entire contents into a target folder and run the executable.
+Compiled versions are available under the 'Releases' section, both with and without dotnet bundled.
 [ScrapeApp 1.1](https://github.com/Richnau/ScrapeApp/releases/tag/1.1)

 If you wish to compile it yourself, clone the repository to your local machine and run `dotnet run build` from a terminal when located in the projects root folder.
+(Requires .NET 8)

 Further usage instructions are supplied by the console application.